AliyusUnderwood/Tactical-Tiles/README.md

 - **Push to the branch:** `git push origin feature/your-feature-name`
 - **Open a pull request.**

+We would love to introduce the ability to play peer-to-peer, and make it even more personable with a video-relay service, that way you can talk that talk, as you walk your walk.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/AliyusUnderwood/Tactical-Tiles/blob/main/LICENSE) file for details.

 ## Questions and Contributors